fauzaaulia/Rhs-Lang/README.md

 Follow this steps
 1. Open cmd or bash with the directory this folder
-2. And then run file main.py in the New Folder
+2. And then run file main.py in the Rhs-Lang folder

 **_Note_**
 ```